 The Continuity of Taste

-When you read about foods and drinks of the past, the description of taste tends to vary quite a bit from today.
-Vocabulary changes, and also, people didn’t look at some things the way we do now.
-In the beer area, it is the custom today to describe beer flavour in a detailed fashion which has leaned quite a bit on contemporary wine-writing.
-The English beer writer, Michael Jackson (1942-2007) had a lot to do with that.
-He took inspiration from Hugh Johnson and other consumer wine experts who described wine flavour by reference to fruits or other foods, flowers, spices, and minerals (“flint-like”).
+The vocabulary for descriptions of foods and drinks in the past tends to vary from today.
+Vocabulary changes, and also, people didn’t always look at things the way we do now.
+In the beer area, it is the custom today to describe beer flavour in a detailed, metaphorical fashion that has leaned quite a bit on contemporary wine-writing.

-The use of such vocabulary was not really new even in the Bacchic sphere, but professional wine writing perfected the style as the consumer society took flight in the post-war era.
-Indeed one can say in this regard, English wine-writing did so, with the rest of the world following.
+Professional wine writing perfected the style as the consumer society took flight in the post-war era.
+Indeed one can say in this regard, British wine-writing did so, with the rest of the world soon following.

-So, a typical taste note for beer today might be: sweet biscuit taste, flowery/piney hop odours, citric aftertaste.
+So, a typical taste note for beer today might read: sweet biscuit taste, flowery/piney hop odour, citric aftertaste.

-In the 1800s, it was rare for beer to be described in this way and even more so in the previous century.
-Then, people were satisfied with other adjectives, such as “washy”, “empyreumatic” (burned or smoky), “mucilaginous” (thick and sugary), “heady”, “sickly”, “blinked”.
+In the 1800s, it was rare for beer to be described this way and even more so earlier.
+People were satisfied with other adjectives, such as “washy”, “empyreumatic” (burned or smoky), “mucilaginous” (thick and sugary), “heady”, “sickly” (infected), “blinked”.

 Often, a simple “good” or “bad” sufficed, or that Victorian stalwart, “sound”, as in “sound old ale”.
 You can tell sometimes what was meant by the older vocabulary, but in general the impressions conveyed were less precise than today.

-One of the most famous beer studies ever written is a late 1800s, multi-volume work by Alfred Barnard.
-Yet, he rarely described the actual taste.
-He did very occasionally, e.g., he stated of an old ale that it had a “Madeira odour”.
-This, clearly, is a fruity, oxidative smell, familiar to people who know the taste of bottle-age in beer – and Madeira.
-But in general a lot of guessing must be done.
+One of the most famous beer studies is a late 1800s, multi-volume work by Alfred Barnard.
+He rarely described an actual taste, but did so occasionally, e.g., that an old ale had a “Madeira odour”.
+This is a fruity, oxidative smell, familiar to those who know the taste of bottle-age in beer – and Madeira.

-Once in a while though you run into a phrase that could be written by a modern writer.
+Once in a while another writer in Victorian times used terms that could be written today.
 Louvain white beer in Belgium was described in 1892 as tasting of soapsuds, pitch, and vinegar.
 That’s pretty clear.
-It was not meant as a compliment, but beer flavour is always relative to area, time, and other factors.
+(It was not meant as a compliment, but beer flavour is always relative to area, time, and other factors).

-In the American text, The French Wine And Liquor Manufacturer: A Practical Guide (different editions, 1860s), author John Rack said of American rye whiskey that “when old and pure, [it] resembled the odor of new-mown hay”.
+In the American book, The French Wine And Liquor Manufacturer: A Practical Guide (different editions, 1860s), author John Rack stated of American rye whiskey that “when old and pure, [it] resembled the odor of new-mown hay”.

-Some modern writers have used words very similar to John Rack’s to describe straight rye whiskey.
+Some modern writers have used words similar to Rack’s to describe straight rye whiskey.
 The odour of Booker’s Rye has been compared by whiskey-writer Savannah Weinstock to “raisin bran and fresh sweet hay”.
-Some Canadian straight (flavouring) rye fits the bill, too.
+Some Canadian straight (so-called flavouring) rye whiskey fits the bill too.

-150 years later, straight rye whiskey can show remarkable continuity.
-It is often said we can’t know what things tasted like in the 1800s, grains have changed, yeasts, stills, etc. Yet, Booker’s Rye smells of fresh hay just as the rye of the 1860s which put John Rack to verbal flight.
+150 years on, straight rye can show a remarkable continuity of taste.
+It is often said we can’t know what things tasted like in the 1800s, grains have changed too much, yeasts, stills, etc. Yet, Booker’s Rye smells of fresh hay just as the 1860s rye that put John Rack to flight.
 Some things don’t change.

 Note re image: the image shown is in the public domain and was sourced here.
-It is believed available for educational and historical purposes.
+Used for educational and historical purposes.
 All feedback welcomed.